christroutner/docs-localtradelist/docs/technology/introduction.md

 Local Trade List leverages open protocols and open source software to create a simple, robust platform to help neighbors trade with neighbors.
 It is intended to be a *global*, *decentralized* alternative to *regional*, *centralized* online marketplaces like Craigslist or Facebook Marketplace.

-Craigslist for example is only available in the USA and Canada.
+Craigslist for example is only available in a limited number of countries and cities.
 It has become increasingly restrictive over the years.
 For example, they have removed their personal ads and restrict the selling of goods such as unpasteurized milk, all due to potential legal liability.
 Facebook has become an infamous posterchild for censorship of 'wrong think'.

 Local communities require solutions to their local needs, free from the coercive forces of the State and Big Tech.
 Cryptographic technologies like blockchain, encryption, and the interplanetary file system ([IPFS](https://ipfs.io)) make that possible.
 Local Trade List is designed to meet those needs.